Cnut the Great, King of England, Denmark, and Norway

 Cnut had six known siblings:

-Hardly anything is known about Cnut until 1013 when he was part of an army under his father Sweyn Forkbeard in his invasion of England.
+Nothing is known about Cnut until 1013 when he was part of an army under his father Sweyn Forkbeard in his invasion of England.
 This was a culmination of Sweyn Forkbeard’s raids in England since 1003.
 According to The Anglo-Saxon Chronicle, in 1002 Æthelred II, King of the English was told that the Danish men in England “would faithlessly take his life, and then all his councilors, and possess his kingdom afterward.”
 In response, Æthelred “ordered slain all the Danish men who were in England.”
 St. Brice’s Day Massacre occurred on November 13, 1002.
 There was a significant loss of life including Gunhilde, the sister of Sweyn Forkbeard.
 In retaliation, Sweyn attacked England during 1003 – 1004 but famine in 1005 caused him to retreat.
 The Danish invaders returned and within a few years, all of England came under Danish rule.
 On Christmas Day in 1013, Sweyn was formally proclaimed King of England. Æthelred II had fled to the Isle of Wight and then to Normandy.

 However, Sweyn Forkbeard’s reign was short-lived as he suddenly died on February 3, 1014.
 Sweyn’s younger son succeeded him as Harald II, King of Denmark, and his elder son Cnut, was proclaimed King of England by the Danes in England.
-However, English noblemen sent a deputation to Æthelred II to negotiate his restoration to the throne. Æthelred returned from exile in Normandy in the spring of 1014, managed to drive Cnut out of England, and then reigned until his death on April 23, 1016.
+However, English noblemen sent a deputation to Æthelred II to negotiate his restoration to the throne. Æthelred returned from exile in Normandy in the spring of 1014, managed to drive Cnut out of England, and reigned until his death on April 23, 1016.

 Medieval illumination depicting Kings Edmund Ironside (left) and Cnut (right), from the Chronica Majora written and illustrated by Matthew Paris; Credit – Wikipedia